-Uzbekistan gained independence in 1991.
-All power lies in the hands of President Mirziyoyev (who has ruled since 2016) and opposition movements and independent media are banned.
+In Uzbekistan, all power rests in the hands of President Mirziyoyev (who has ruled since 2016) and opposition movements and independent media are banned.

-The US Commission on International Religious Freedom (USCRIF) designated Uzbekistan a 'Country of Particular Concern' during 2006-2017, after which it was moved to the Special Watch List category in the light of progress on religious freedom.
+The US Commission on International Religious Freedom (USCRIF) designated Uzbekistan a "Country of Particular Concern" during 2006-2017, after which it was moved to the Special Watch List category in light of progress on religious freedom.
+In July 2021, new changes were made in the law on "Freedom of Conscience and Religious Organizations".
+The registration process for religious organizations has been made easier, while criminal punishment is still retained for unregistered religious activity.
+Official approval of the content, production, distribution, and storage of religious publications is still mandated by the law.
+Proselytism and other missionary activities are declared illegal.
+The law retains restrictions on private religious education.
 Whilst registered churches have seen slight improvements, the situation has not changed for other groups, especially converts with a Muslim background.
-Christians are targeted for raids, arrests and oppression.
+Christians are targeted for raids, arrests, and oppression.
 Some non-governmental organizations (NGOs) claim the government continues to torture people arrested and jailed on suspicion of religious extremism or for participating in underground Islamic activity.